 If you’ve ever been camping for more than 2 or 3 days, you know what it’s like to start feeling icky and grimy and in desperate need of a hot shower and clean clothes.
 Well, imagine yourself living through an extreme crisis like a Hurricane Harvey sized flood or a long-term power outage and facing a future with dirty clothes, grubby children, and fuzzy-feeling teeth.

 Personal hygiene and keeping hands clean are critical for staying healthy and to aid in the prevention of sicknesses and disease.
-Basic good hygiene and staying clean can make all the difference in an emergency, not just for the sake of staying healthy but also because keeping yourself clean and groomed has powerful impacts psychologically.
+Basic hygiene and staying clean can make all the difference in an emergency, not just for the sake of staying healthy but also because keeping yourself clean and groomed has powerful impacts psychologically.
 Make sure to include items that make you FEEL good as well, such as hair accessories or soap in your favorite scent, to give you an extra boost if things ever hit the fan.
 It may sound silly, but it works!

 - Dental floss

 - Solar shower for hot showers without electricity

 - Epsom salt for sore muscles — Epsom lotion is another option that wouldn’t be as heavy, but it may not last as long without going bad.